 Papenburg is situated on the river Ems and is known for its large shipyard, the Meyer-Werft, which specializes in building cruise liners.

-Papenburg has a canal in the city center, and it has large ships that are permanently anchored in the canal, I learned that this due to the cities history of shipbuilding.
+Papenburg has a canal in the city center, and it has large ships that are permanently anchored in the canal, I learned that this is due to the cities history of shipbuilding.

 I stayed a few minutes taking in Pappenburg before heading towards Bremerhaven, on my way to Bremerhaven I cycled across farmlands with some rolling hills.
-The rolling hills were nice as it been flat up to this point, and it also gave me time to pace myself and getting my legs used to cycling hills.
+The rolling hills were nice as it been flat up to this point, and it also gave me time to pace myself and get my legs used to cycling hills.
 My main concern on the day was were to cross the river Weser to get to Bremerhaven, I decide to do it near the town of Blexen that has a ferry service to Bremerhaven.
 I got to Bremerhaven in the late afternoon, I was not finished as I had a booked my overnight stay over in the small hamlet of Ringstedt.

 I got to Ringstedt early evening, I located the house where I was going to stay at and rang the doorbell, an old lady opens the door and welcomes me in.
 She told me that it was her house and that she had started to rent out the spare bedroom after the death of her husband.
 She rented it out to make some extra money, she showed me her garden where she got most of her vegetables from.